 - Class 7 Wet Lab with dedicated acid, base and HF fume hoods, chemical storage, ultrapure water, wafer dicer, grinder/polisher and stylus profilometer

-- Class 7 Device Assembly room with hot embossers, CO2 engraver, microscopes, drills, furnaces, and a solder station
+- Class 7 Device Assembly room with hot embossers, CO2 laser engraver, microscopes, drills, furnaces, and a solder station

 - Class 7 3D printer room with stereolithographic and extruded filament 3D printers